zuozhenggh/learning-library/developer-library/choose-json-adventure/data-load-rdbms/data_load_rdbms.md

 The SQL/JSON function JSON_VALUE finds a specified scalar JSON value in JSON data and returns it as a defined SQL value (date, number, timestamp, sdo_geometry, etc).

+We can start easy by just getting the **Label** item in the time JSON block:
 ```
 select json_value (
          time,